Inspector Blunder: Release

 The film was released in France on 3 December 1980.
 A comic book adaptation was published at the time, with art by Cabu.

-The film's release occurred shortly after Coluche announced his - ultimately withdrawn - candidacy to the 1981 presidential election.
+The film's release occurred shortly after Coluche announced his — ultimately withdrawn — candidacy to the 1981 presidential election.
 The actor then received death threats from a group, ostensibly composed of police officers, that accused him of ridiculing the police with this film.
 It was later established that those threats emanated from a far-right group attempting to sow confusion in the context of the approaching election.

 Reception

-Inspector Blunder was a major box-office success in France, where it sold over 3,7 million admissions.
+Inspector Blunder was a major box-office success in France, where it sold over 3.7 million admissions.
 The film's success allowed Coluche to reestablish himself as a bankable film star.
 In the years that followed, he starred in a series of highly successful comedies.

 Home media

 The film was first released on VHS in 1983 and on DVD in 2003.
-It was later made available several streaming services including Amazon Prime, Canal+ and Apple TV.
+It was later made available on several streaming services including Amazon Prime, Canal+ and Apple TV.